M4l1k40/ansible-linux-server-hardening/README.md

 - Add tests or sample inventories under `inventory/`.
 - Keep role tasks idempotent and safe for `--check` where possible.

-## Licensing & Security

-- Do not commit secrets (SSH keys, passwords, vault files).
-Add them to `.gitignore` if necessary.
-- Consider making the GitHub repository private if configuration is sensitive.

 ---